Principles of Landscape Design

 Unity in landscape design occurs when all the different elements of a design composition come together to convey a sense of oneness.
 This is done through repetition and consistency.

 A theme should be chosen that is harmonious with the character of the house and land on which it is built.
 The theme should be repeated throughout the design composition.
 The theme may be built around plants.
 The theme may focus on plants of a particular color, shape, or texture.
 Themes can also be built around shapes such as lines or curves.

 Balance is achieved when the design has a sense of equality of visual attraction.
 Every component of a design carries a certain amount of visual weight.
 Balance is the concept of evenly distributing weight throughout the plan.

 Balance can be achieved with symmetry or asymmetry.
 Symmetrical balance (or formal balance) occurs when two sides of the landscape are identical mirror images of each other.
 Asymmetrical balance (or informal balance) occurs when the two sides of the landscape use different elements and objects with differing weights but overall, the total visual weights of each side are similar.
 For example, one side of the design may have a single large object which is offset on the other side with several smaller objects.

 Transition in Landscape Design

 Transition refers to gradual change.
-This can occur in color such as using a monochromatic color scheme.
-This can occur when arranging objects of various sizes, textures, or forms in a logical, progressive order.
+This can occur in color, such as using a monochromatic color scheme.
+This can also occur when arranging objects of various sizes, textures, or forms in a logical, progressive order.
 Transition is a three-dimensional concept in landscape compositions, not just a two-dimensional concept.